 |Jim Foster||Over 25 years of experience in church and missions leadership roles; worked as a church planter, business as missions worker, and church leadership developer; currently Re-Build Director and Community Engagement Coordinator; has mentor-coached many ministry leaders in marketplace and church ministry settings; strengths are in cross-cultural outreach, marketplace ministry, business for transformation, leadership coaching and development programs.|

 The Rebuild Centre, a training centre of Toronto Alliance Church under which the Internship Program is operated, will provide additional learning opportunities throughout the year.
 Every year, training workshops and strategy sessions are be delivered to provide a learning environment where principles and practices of ministry are both considered, and where strategies for outreach in urban settings are developed.

-Click Here for a list of upcoming Learning Programs.
+Click Here for a list of upcoming Learning Events.

 To bring transformation to the lives of those living and working in our cities, the main targets for spiritual and ministry formation are the following groups:

 - Christian ministry students (church planters, youth & children’s workers…)

 - Marketplace professionals (business, education, government, arts…)